 Enjoy tropical flavors in this creamy Coconut Banana Ice Cream.
 It is super delicious topped…

-The ever popular and delicious Nasi Lemak Bungkus served with spicy anchovies, peanuts, hard boiled eggs, and cucumber slices wrapped in banana leaves.
+The ever popular Nasi Lemak Bungkus served with spicy anchovies, peanuts, hard boiled eggs, and cucumber slices wrapped in banana leaves.

 Every Malaysian and anyone who has ever lived in Malaysia for a period of time would know about Nasi Lemak.
 This ever popular and ubiquitous dish can be found at the humblest street corner stands to the poshest hotel restaurants.
 In the old days, one does not have to look far to get a taste of this dish.
 Vendors came round with baskets filled with little pyramid shaped packets of Nasi Lemak wrapped in banana leaves and newsprint during ball games and public events.
 Yet, it is still cooked at home for picnics, parties, and regular meals.